 Where the Rubber Meets the Road

-Growing up, your parents could be held legally responsible for at least some damages caused by your negligent driving.
-Now that you are 18, it is your responsibility to know, and follow, the rules of the road.
+Parents can be held legally responsible for at least some damages caused by negligent driving of children under the age of 18.
+However, now that you are 18, it is your responsibility to know, and follow, the rules of the road.

 Getting a Driver’s License